APROXUS/tempo/README.md

 __*Covering both Linux and Windows environments...*__

 - Invite your bot to server(s)...
 [Tutorial](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)
-- After adding your bot to any servers, you must register your slash commands by running "node deploy.js"
+- After adding your bot to any servers, you must register your slash commands by running "node deploy.js" in the terminal
 - Start your bot:
-	- On Linux run "sudo service conducter start"
+	- On Linux run "sudo service virtuoso start"
 	- On Windows open the "Start.bat" script
 - Bot status:
-	- On Linux run "sudo service conducter status"
+	- On Linux run "sudo service virtuoso status"
-	- On Windows bring your Node/CMD window to the foreground
+	- On Windows bring your terminal window to the foreground
 - Stop your bot:
-	- On Linux run "sudo service conducter stop"
+	- On Linux run "sudo service virtuoso stop"
-	- On Windows close the Node/CMD window
+	- On Windows close the terminal window
 - Discord Commands:
 	- /play: Plays the linked (or searched) YouTube audio
 	- /skip: Skips the current song